What Effects the Cost of Flying?

 While the fuel price is low airlines are much more likely to hold onto older, less efficient aircraft as they will be cheap to operate.
 The airline would either own these older aircraft or the leasing costs would be low due to lack of demand for the aircraft as it is more mature.
 The most efficient long haul aircraft will be the B787 and the A350, these aircraft are made of lighter materials and have huge bypass efficient turbofan engines and therefore burn less fuel than comparable aircraft.

 The global economy can have a significant impact on costs, whilst global recessions and fears of terrorism can reduce revenue as passengers may fly less we are only discussing costs in this article.

-After fuel the next biggest cost that an airline has little control over is disruption.
-More recently this has been due to air traffic control strikes in Europe.
-If an airline cancels or significantly delays a service then the airline must still look after the welfare of their customers including hotel accommodation where required.
+After fuel, the next biggest cost, which an airline has little control over, is operational disruption.
+This can be due to bad weather, industrial action or technical failures.
+If an airline cancels or significantly delays a service then the airline must still look after the welfare of their customers including providing hotel accommodation where required.

 Sometimes an airline may divert to a different airport for a number of reasons including technical, weather or medical.
 If the crew do not have enough available flying hours remaining then the passengers and crew will need to stay over.

 These costs are massive as not only will you have the hotel costs and on a long haul service you could have over 350 passengers and crew, the bookings will be at short notice and could be up to £100 per person.
 Meals and drinks would also need to be provided.
 There would be handling fees incurred at the diversion airport to provide steps, baggage on load and offload, fuel, boarding and check-in, cleaning and catering.